awjlogan/emon32-fw/README.md

 ### Designing a new board

-The file `firmware/src/board_def.h` contains options for configuring the microcontroller for a given board.
+The files `firmware/src/board_def.h` and `firmware/src/board_def.c` contain options for configuring the microcontroller for a given board.
 For example, different pin mappings may be required.

 ### Porting to different microcontroller